mbernste/mbernste.github.io/_posts/2020-12-19-matrix_vector_multiplication.md

   - linear transformation
 ---

 *Matrix-vector multiplication is an operation between a matrix and a vector that produces a new vector.
 In this post, I'll define matrix vector multiplication as well as three angles from which to view this concept.
-The third angle will enable us to view matrices as functions between vector spaces*
+The third angle entails viewing matrices as functions between vector spaces*

 Introduction
 --------------